 Booth One is a restaurant that sits in one of the most iconic locations in hospitality history; a room that opened in October 1938 as The Pump Room by Ernie Byfield.
 As Booth One celebrates its first anniversary in the Ambassador Chicago, the team wanted to give guests a retrospective look at Booth One and The Pump Room in its first 50 years through cocktails.

 Each of the next five decades marks a distinct period of change in American cocktail culture.
-Nate Redner, Beverage Director of Booth One, recently launched a new imbibing experience for guests to sip on drinks that will transport them to a moment in this iconic space’s history.
+Booth One recently launched a new imbibing experience for guests to sip on drinks that will transport them to a moment in this iconic space’s history.

 Now grab a glass and let’s take it back 80 years.